Equity & Inclusion Statement

 Vacca Office of Student Services (VOSS) Statement of Value to Our Students:

 We value your social identities including race, ethnicity, (dis)ability, age, sex, sexual and gender identity, and expression, religious beliefs/backgrounds, and socioeconomic status, among others.
 We strive to provide equitable experiences for all of you who have been marginalized or underserved, and use our power to dismantle discrimination and disparity across our programs.
 We will engage in collective action to address individual and systematic oppression within our local, national, and global communities.
-We pledge that we will continue to act until each of you sees our office as a place that fosters people, culture and belonging for all.
+We pledge that we will continue to act until each of you sees our office as a place that fosters diversity, equity and inclusion for all.

 Committments: